 As a bonus for leaders, establishing a drumbeat forces them to be deliberate on how they run their company—a self-enforced accountability mechanism.

-Here’s an example of a drumbeat we have at my current company:
+Here’s an example of a drumbeat we had at Toggl Plan:

 Every 6 months: